kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 Submit your completed exercises through the [submission application](https://studies.cs.helsinki.fi/stats/)

-In this part we learned about k8s, k3s and k3d.
+In this part, we learned about k8s, k3s, and k3d.
 We learned about resources that are used in Kubernetes to run any software as well as resources to manage storage for some use cases, for example, caching and sharing data between Pods.

 By now we know what the following are and how to use them:
  - Pods